JOIN THE CCI COMMUNITY

 Editor’s note: This article was first published in the Rochester Business Journal.

-Jim is currently serves on the board of the Rochester Area Business Ethics Foundation and is a former board member of the Ethics and Compliance Officers Association.
+Jim served on the Board of Directors for the Ethics and Compliance Officers Association (“ECOA”) for eight years.
+He currently serves on the Board of the Rochester Area Business Ethics Foundation and is a member of the Rochester chapter of Conscious Capitalism.